nglmercer/reestreamdeck/README.md

-# reestreamreactapp
+# reestreamvan

-An Electron application with React
+A minimal Electron application with JavaScript

 ## Recommended IDE Setup